San Francisco to Open Nation's First Supervised Drug Site

 Advocates argue supervised injection sites can help save lives and reduce the number of used needles littering San Francisco.

-“The solutions that we've currently have clearly haven't helped, said Kral.
+“The solutions that we currently have clearly haven't helped," Kral said.
 “We are at a point where we need innovative solutions to this problem.”

 Outside the United States, more than 100 cities in at least 11 countries are operating safe injection sites, according to Kral.